rpede/SecureSoftwareDevelopment/assignments/threat_model.md

 The plan is to build both desktop and mobile clients from the same .NET MAUI codebase.

-The web UI will be a PHP application, since that is what they use for the main company site.
+The web UI will be a PHP application.
+Since that is what they use for the main company website.

 The REST API will be a Node+Express application using Mongoose to communicate with a MongoDB database.

+### Database

 The back-end team is worried about SQLi, so they decided to go with a NoSQL database.
+With all the talk that has been around NoSQL, they thought of it as future proofing the system.
-They also thought NoSQL sounded cool and that a document store was fitting for their data model.
+Out of the different types NoSQL database, they thought a document store was the most fitting for their data model.

+### Authentication & Authentication

 The API supports both cookie based authorization and JWT in custom header.
 Cookies are used for authorization of the web UI.
-JWT for mobile and desktop client.
+JWT is for mobile and desktop client.

+The JWTs are issued by the authorization server using OAuth 2.0 authorization code flow.
+The signature is validated in REST API using a shared secret (symmetric signature).

+### Hosting

-They will use their existing Apache web server to serve the web UI for Passwordify, and it will also act as a reverse proxy for the REST API.
+They will use their existing Apache web server to serve the web UI for Passwordify.
+The server is currently used to serve their WordPress based marketing site.
+It will also act as a reverse proxy for the REST API hosted on a separate Nginx server.
 They expect that the number of users will grow over time, in which case they will eventually reconfigure Apache to also act as a load balancer.